 Leads the public involvement component of complex capital projects.
 Coordinates project planning and design with property owners, interested citizens and other affected city departments and agencies.
 Responds to customer inquiries and complaints.
 Provides technical assistance to help resolve issues.

 Prepares and administers consultant contracts for general and specialized design services.

 Assists Property Services staff in the acquisition of needed easements or property rights.

 Provides technical support to other sections within the Utilities Department as well as other city departments, regulatory agencies and other jurisdictions.

-Graduation from an accredited four-year college or university with a degree in Civil Engineering or related field; and
+Graduation from an accredited four-year college or university with a degree in Civil Engineering or related engineering field; and

-Washington State Professional Engineering license required.
+Ability to obtain a Washington State Professional Engineering license within 6-months of hire.

 Bellevue is the fifth largest city in Washington, with a population of more than 130,000.
 It is the high-tech and retail center of the Eastside, with more than 130,000 jobs and a skyline of gleaming high-rises.
 You can learn a lot about the city from news releases, the It's Your City newsletter and Bellevue Television.

-While business booms downtown, much of Bellevue retains a small-town feel, w...ith thriving, woodsy neighborhoods and a vast network of green spaces and recreational facilities that keep people calling the place "a city in a park."?
+While business booms downtown, much of Bellevue retains a small-town feel, with thriving, woodsy neighborhoods and a vast network of green spaces and recreational facilities that keep people calling the place "a city in a park."
 The city's schools are consistently rated among the best in the country.